Period: March–April 2022

 Front sector near occupied Vuhledar.

-First documented strike on oil refining infrastructure under Brovdi's command as Commander of the Unmanned Systems Forces.
+First documented strike on oil refining infrastructure under Brovdi's command as Commander of Unmanned Systems Forces (USF / SBS).

 Strike on pipeline infrastructure near Unecha, Bryansk Oblast.
-Following this, Hungary temporarily stopped receiving Russian oil and later imposed sanctions against Brovdi.
+Following this, Hungary temporarily ceased receiving Russian oil and later imposed sanctions against Brovdi.

 88 targets engaged, including:

-Strategy: Sequential strikes on terminals to create a logistical "bottleneck" in oil exports.
+Strategy: Sequential strikes on terminals to create logistical "bottlenecks" in oil exports.

 Results: